Set up a decision model

 - The calling recipe provides values for input fields.

-- Input fields are passed to the decision tables and conditional branches directly connected to the Input node.
+- Input fields are passed to the decision tables and conditional branches directly connected to the Model Inputs node.

 - Decision tables and conditional branches evaluate conditions using input fields or model fields from upstream nodes.

-- Decision tables write outcomes to model fields and pass them to downstream nodes.
+- Decision tables write outputs to model fields and pass them to downstream nodes.
 Conditional branches pass all received fields unchanged to branches that evaluate to

-True. - The Output node returns selected input and model fields to the calling recipe.
+True. - The Model Outputs node returns selected input and model fields to the calling recipe.

 Refer to Create a model field to add fields to a model.